Man, what a trip that was. It’s impossible to describe everything what I’ve gone through or experienced but I’m going to sum it up into a list.

 Woke up at 7 am to get ready for the tour/visit to a group of deaf students from CSDF.
 Gave a welcome presentation and another one about my job.
 Had a lunch with them.
 Funny, they couldn’t decide which cafeteria to go to since Google has 11 of them! with three more cafeterias due to be open.
 I enjoyed giving a presentation, ofc, in my native language, ASL.

 Met Joseph Davis for a short time at Ohlone Community College in Fremont.
 Interesting campus as it’s on the hill.
 Was rainy and cloudy at that time.
 Had to catch a plane at 6 pm; sped down the highway.
 Caught my flight in time, whew.
+Speaking of communities, there’s this HOA accounting company supporting hundreds of associations across the country.
+Their services help save associations thousands of dollars each year and reduce the workload of the volunteer Board.
+Connect with them and learn how a partnership could benefit your association.

 Salt Lake City, Utah.